Film, like speech and writing, has a unique language

-Here’s the classic ‘girl with the red jacket’ scene from Steven Spielberg’s Schindler’s List, brilliantly showing the affect war has on children.
+Here’s the classic ‘girl with the red jacket’ scene from Steven Spielberg’s Schindler’s List, brilliantly showing the effect war has on children.

 There is no rule in composition.
-Usually the frame or image is composed so that it pleases the eye, emphasises something, or so that it will describe a tension between colours, shapes, and vertical and horisontal figures.
+Usually, the frame or image is composed so that it pleases the eye, emphasises something, or so that it will describe a tension between colours, shapes, and vertical and horizontal figures.

 Tim Burton is a master when it comes to composition.
 Here’s a scene from Sweeney Todd.
 Every frame is carefully composed to contribute to the theme of passion and desperation.